kjitesh/test/README.md

 ### Installing python modules required for Talent Web

-cd back into the "web2py" folder, then run the following command:
+cd back into the "web2py" folder, then run the following commands:

     #Remember to activate your talent_web python environment
     pythonbrew venv use talent_web